masumsoft/express-cassandra/README.md

 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the [index documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html).
 This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
 Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.

 - `custom_indexes` is an array of objects defining the custom indexes for the table.
 The `on` section should contain the column name on which the index should be built, the `using` section should contain the custom indexer class path and the `options` section should contain the passed options for the indexer class if any.
+If no `options` are required, pass a blank {} object.

 - `table_name` provides the ability to use a different name for the actual table in cassandra.
 By default the lowercased modelname is used as the table name.
 But if you want a different table name instead, then you may want to use this optional field to specify the custom name for your cassandra table.